Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 }
 ```

-Do not reach for `cdt-abidiff` to see this particular change.
-It compares tables only by `name` and
+Do not reach for `cdt-abidiff` to see this particular change — **on a CDT built before
+[wire-cdt#112](https://github.com/Wire-Network/wire-cdt/pull/112)**, which fixes both limitations
-`type`, so `index_type`, `key_names`, `key_types`, `table_id` and the secondary-index metadata are
+below.
+It compares tables only by `name` and `type`, so `index_type`, `key_names`, `key_types`,
-all invisible to it, and its version check reduces `eosio::abi/1.2` and `sysio::abi/1.2` to the same
+`table_id` and the secondary-index metadata are all invisible to it, and its version check reduces
-number — a port whose tables kept their names can come back reporting no difference at all.
-For this
+`eosio::abi/1.2` and `sysio::abi/1.2` to the same number — a port whose tables kept their names can
-comparison, normalize and diff the JSON directly:
+come back reporting no difference at all.
+Either way, normalizing and diffing the JSON directly is
+the check that does not depend on your toolchain's vintage:

 ```bash
 jq -S . old.abi > /tmp/old.json && jq -S . new.abi > /tmp/new.json && diff -u /tmp/old.json /tmp/new.json